nitesh-0/Full-Stack-Paytm/README.md

 The main page after user login.
 Displays an overview of the user's account, recent transactions, and other important information.
 Transactions: /sendmoney
 A detailed view of the user's transaction history.
 Includes options to filter and search through past transactions.

+## Acknowledgements
+100xdevs Community: For providing the platform and resources.
+Mentor: Harkirat Singh, for guidance and support.